-How to Get Rid of Whiteheads: A Dermatologist Tells All
+How to Get Rid of Whiteheads, According to a Dermatologist

-Nothing ruins a day faster than acne, and whiteheads in particular are the worst—which is exactly why we hit up board certified dermatologist for Clearasil, Dr. Dendy Engelman, to get to the root of the cause and get real tips from a medical professional about how to get rid of whiteheads.
+Nothing ruins a day faster than acne, and whiteheads in particular are the worst—which is exactly why we hit up dermatologist at Manhattan Dermatology & Cosmetic Surgery, Dr. Dendy Engelman, who not only gets to the root of the cause, but also gives us real tips about how to get rid of whiteheads.

-She explained to us what causes them, how to banish them, and what you should never, ever do.
+She explained to us what causes them, how to banish them and what you should never, ever do.

-STYLECASTER: What causes whiteheads?
+What causes whiteheads?

-Dr. Engelman: In those who are acne prone, the cells lining the follicle (or pore) are stickier.
+In those who are acne prone, the cells lining the follicle (or pore) are stickier.
 This can cause the opening of the follicle to get clogged.
-When this happens dead skin cells, sebum (or oil), and bacteria become trapped leading to a closed comedone (a.k.a. whitehead).
+When this happens, dead skin cells, sebum (or oil) and bacteria become trapped, leading to a closed comedone (a.k.a. whitehead).

-How are whiteheads different from blackheads or cystic acne?
+How are they different from blackheads or cystic acne?

-Whitehead differ from blackheads in that unlike a blackhead, a whitehead forms under the surface of a closed pore.
+Whitehead differ from blackheads in that, unlike a blackhead, a whitehead forms under the surface of a closed pore.
 Blackheads are clogged pores that have the contents exposed to air or oxidized.
 Oxidization causes sebum to turn dark, thus explaining the appearance of blackheads.

-When the pore is clogged, oil production increases, bacteria proliferates, and then inflammation sets it.
+When the pore is clogged, oil production increases, bacteria proliferates and then inflammation sets it.
 Cystic acne is associated with inflammation.
 That is why these tend to be red and painful while white and blackheads are neither.

-Is it ever okay to pop whiteheads?
+Is it ever OK to pop whiteheads?

 Never!
 It can push the bacteria in the follicle deeper into the pore and cause inflammation and potentially scarring.
 Rapid acting spot treatments that are readily available over the counter can help treat whiteheads in as little as 4 hours, so reach for those instead.
 If you are desperate to get rid of a whitehead, acne surgery can be performed by a dermatologist or other trained professional.